-At Knowsley Central School we employ a Speech and Language Therapist, Sophie Crilly, who works in school on Fridays.
+At Knowsley Central School we employ a Speech and Language Therapist, Sophie Crilly, who works in school Wednesday to Friday.

 Sophie works closely with teachers, teaching assistants, parents and a range of other professionals in order to develop student’s communication skills to their full potential.